1. Buying booster packs and opening them to get cards

 Many beginners make the mistake of buying too many singles.
 They pick a few cards they need and repeat the process over and over until they have a deck together that they like.
 The problem with this approach, if you have very few cards, is that as soon as you are bored of the deck, or simply want to try something else, you are forced to buy singles again.
 This can be very costly and in most cases, you are far better off buying in bulk.
 What that means is that you should buy a lot of cards at once and get a huge discount on the price.
 Often you can get hundreds of cards for very little money and can use the cards to build many different decks over time.
 There are several ways to go about this; one of the most popular ones are the Beginner Specials on www.mtgoacademy.com/store.
 You will receive a huge amount of cards and pay as little as $4.99 for a huge boost to your collection.
 Because we are using excess inventory to make these packs, we can offer them for a low price to the benefit of the customer.

 There are also ways to use bulk bot accounts within the client to buy a certain amount of cards for one Event Ticket.
-You can recognize those due to their classified ad that often reads “Selling x uncommons for y”; it can be a great way to fill a few holes in your deck or expand your deck-building capabilities.
+You can recognize those due to their classified ad that often reads “Selling x uncommons for y”; it can be a great way to fill a few holes in your deck or expand your deckbuilding capabilities.

 Lastly there are automated accounts that give cards away for free — yes, it is legit and no scam, and you should make sure you use them.
-To find the accounts simply go to the Classifieds, type “free” into the search box, and open trade with the account if the ad indicates to do so; then you’ll get free cards.
+To find the accounts simply go to the classifieds, type “free” into the search box, and open trade with the account if the ad indicates to do so; then you’ll get free cards.
 Be aware that a lot of shady players use the term free in their ad just to draw traffic to their accounts without actually offering anything for free.
 Chances are they are just trying to rip you off.
 MTGO Academy is the only account that has a special tool running in client called Academy_Quizbot.
 If you open trade with it and answer a Magic trivia question correctly, you can pick up to four free cards.
 This is allowed once a week.
-Just make sure you don’t time out; more then 5 minutes, and you are out!
+Just make sure you don’t time out; more than 5 minutes, and you are out!

 7. Falling for scammers that promise much but only take your goods or money

 No different from any other communal online environment, MTGO has its bad apples who thrive within a small space and try to steal or exploit beginners, who are usually their most welcome victims because their lack of experience makes scammers’ jobs much easier.
 There are several schemes that try to part you from what is yours to benefit them, but nearly all of them use outside transactions that circumvent the built-in trading features of MTGO.
 The simple recommendation we can make is to engage in outside transactions only with reputable dealers who have business for many years and have earned the trust you have to put in for them.
 It is true that you can sometimes save a bit of money trading, buying, or selling with players you don’t know at all, but it is rarely worth the risk with large transactions.
+MTGO Academy is in the business for years and offers an encrypted e-commerce platform and great customer support.
+If you want to support our free articles and videos please visit our MTGO store, where we have a great selection of products for low prices.

 8. Practice without Theory or Theory without Practice

-9. Not utilizing the in game support crew (ORCs)
+9. Not utilizing the in-game support crew (ORCs)

 While MTGO can be quite confusing due to the rather creative user-interface design and the complex game mechanics, it does have a very good support crew referred to as ORCs (Online Response Crew).
 Those support members are there to help you out if you have problems or questions, and usually respond very quickly.
 You should make yourself familiar with the rooms where you can reach them and utilize their help whenever you are not sure about how to use something, have technical problems, or just want to find out more about the game.
 The easiest way to contact them is to open the main menu at the bottom left of the home screen and then click on ‘help/chat with support’ or enter one of the tournament rooms, where you will usually find at least one ORC answering questions or linking to useful resources that help you with your issue.
 Try it out!